 - What types of activities work best for intercultural development both on campus and while abroad?

-- What forms of co-curricular activities, homework and reading assignments help students understand their host culture?
+- What forms of co-curricular activities and reading assignments help students understand their host culture?

 - What are best practices for helping international students interact more effectively with students on U.S. campuses?